Quotients of the holomorphic 2-ball and the turnover: Introduction

-At some point we believed that all faithful representations of the turnover in $\PU$ with regular $\rho(g_j)$'s were discrete.
+At some point, we believed that all representations of the turnover in $\PU$ with regular $\rho(g_j)$'s were discrete.
 This naive point of view turned out to be false (see the reasoning above Figure \ref{334goldman}) but it seemed to be supported by the following observation.
-In order to prove discreteness, we essentially need to verify a list of inequalities involving some geometric invariants related to the fundamental domain.
-However, even when these inequalities are invalid (and, furthermore, even when we are able to show that the corresponding representation is not discrete) we can still apply the formulas that calculate the invariants $\chi,e,\tau$.
+To prove discreteness, we essentially need to verify a list of inequalities involving some geometric invariants related to the fundamental domain.
+However, even when these inequalities are invalid (and, furthermore, even when we know the corresponding representation is not discrete) we can still apply the formulas that calculate the invariants $\chi,e,\tau$.
 Surprisingly, $2(e+\chi)=3\tau$ still holds.
-This is in favor of studying the complex hyperbolic geometry underlying quotients of $\HH_\CC^2$ which are more singular than orbifolds and has been a central motivation for the diffeological approach started in~\cite{bot}.
+All this favors the study of complex hyperbolic geometry underlying quotients of $\HH_\CC^2$ which are more singular than orbifolds and has been a central motivation for the diffeological approach started in~\cite{bot}.